EP Global Learning Festival

 Simply encourage them to get involved!
 All EP activities are designed to be completed independently, so you won’t need to prepare any additional lessons.

 The best way to support them is to help them to log onto EP, keep an eye on the scoreboard and cheer them on!

 The Festival is open to all international schools who would like to take part!
 If you have a colleague at another school who you think might be interested, feel free to encourage them to register.

 You can keep an eye on other schools and students' progress via the festival scoreboard.

 How can I promote this event to my students, fellow colleagues and educator network?

-- There will be prizes for the top 3 students of each subject (Science, Maths, English).
+Prizes for the top 3 students of each subject (Science, Maths, English) will be as follows: .

-The teachers of the winning students and those from the winning schools will be notified via email in the week beginning 15 March 2021.
+Teachers of the winning students and those from the winning schools will be notified via email in the week beginning 11 October.

-A reminder: to be able to participate in the Global Learning Festival, you must be registered AND your students will need to be enrolled on the EP platform.
+To be able to participate in the Global Learning Festival, your school must be registered for the event AND your students will need to be enrolled on the EP platform.
 For help with the enrolment process, or to ask any questions, please don't hesitate to reach us at: firstname.lastname@example.org.